 So this is a recipe you can find in the Strand Family Cookbook.
 (Secretly, behind my mom's back, I gathered recipes from all of her side of the family in order to present a cookbook to her on her 70th birthday.
 The Strand family/descendants are awesome cooks!)

-So this recipe is in there, but here's how i
+So this recipe is in there, but here's how it goes:

 3 cans of whole greens beans (not cut or French style--use the long "whole" ones), drained